cristianvasquez/op-test-mappings/log/log.md

+## Problem

+I don't know how to combine these mapping, the libraries fail without giving me any feedback.

 ## Log 21/12/2023

+Setup RML.

+## Hello world

+Worked in morphrc and rml.jar

+## Notice f03

-Setup RML, two libraries.
-It didn't work with morphrc, in python.
+- It didn't work with morphrc (python).

-It produced RDF using rmlmapper and one segment of the mapping.
+- Produced RDF with rmlmapper and one segment of the mapping.

 ```sh
 java -jar rmlmapper.jar -m transformation/mappings/technical_mapping_F03.rml.ttl
 ```

-When merging all partitions, and running
+However, when merging all partitions, and running

 ```sh
 java -jar rmlmapper.jar -m full_mapping.rml.ttl